myCalculator.us

 Safe Rate of Weight Change

 Health professionals recommend a weight loss or gain rate of 0.5-1 kg (1-2 pounds) per week for most people.
-This typically requires a calorie deficit or surplus of 500-1000 calories per day, as one pound of body fat contains approximately 3,500 calories.
+This typically requires a calorie deficit or surplus of 500-750 calories per day.
+Gradual changes are more sustainable and healthier than extreme approaches.

 Minimum Calorie Requirements

 It's important never to go below minimum calorie requirements without medical supervision.
 Generally, this means no less than 1,200 calories per day for women and 1,500 calories per day for men.
-Very low-calorie diets can lead to nutrient deficiencies, muscle loss, and metabolic slowdown.
+Very low-calorie approaches can lead to nutrient deficiencies and other health concerns.

 Quality vs. Quantity

 While calories are important for weight management, the quality of those calories matters significantly for overall health.
-Focus on:
+Focus on nutrient-dense whole foods, adequate protein, healthy fats, complex carbohydrates, and plenty of fruits and vegetables.

 Common Calorie Calculation Scenarios